MapleStory-Archive/MapleClientEditTemplate/README.md

 Ez					- Another mentor and friend
 SunCat				- Great insight from this friendly fellow
 The Muffin Man		- Always staying positive
-DAVHEED				- BUTT JUICE GANG GANG GANG
+DAVHEED				- u know

 ### Setup
+BE ADVISED:
+The below is no longer required, but I'm keeping it here in-case something breaks in the future.
+The solution should work out-of-the-box with no configuration required.
-I'm going to expand this at some point, but there's a few things that need to be configured in order for the project to work:
+_I'm going to expand this at some point, but there's a few things that need to be configured in order for the project to work:_
-* Put detours.lib into your Debug folder (folder generated on compilation in main folder)
+* _Put detours.lib into your Debug folder (folder generated on compilation in main folder)_
-* Paste: $(SolutionDir)Common;%(AdditionalIncludeDirectories) in your (CTemplate) project properties -> c/c++ -> additional include directories.
+* _Paste: $(SolutionDir)Common;%(AdditionalIncludeDirectories) in your (CTemplate) project properties -> c/c++ -> additional include directories.
 This will let the project see the other files for proper compilation.
-It will not compile unless this is done properly.
+It will not compile unless this is done properly._
-* Sometimes VS defaults to x64 which is incorrect and will not work.
-Make sure you're compiling in Debug x86 -> if you try to compile in x64 it'll give detour linker errors.
+* _Sometimes VS defaults to x64 which is incorrect and will not work.
+Make sure you're compiling in Debug x86 -> if you try to compile in x64 it'll give detour linker errors._

 ### Config settings
 All generic config settings are in commonconfig.h.
 More information on the specifics of this will come at a later point (documentation is always last, eh).
 However, I've commented reasonbly well so it should be pretty apparent what each setting does.